ShivenPatel19/Go-Custom-Attribute-Instrumentation-with-Code-Change-/Methods.md

-Below is a **clean, self-contained documentation-style write-up** covering **only the two methods** you asked for.
-No extra concepts, no cross-references, no additional methods.

-You can directly use this as a **design / Jira / internal product doc**.
+Below is a **fully enriched, self-contained, and final documentation** for **only the two methods**, with **all relevant information consolidated** (concept, flow, behavior, failure cases, guarantees, usage guidance, and examples).

+No extra methods.
+No cross-references.
+This is **ready for design docs / Jira / product specs**.

 ---